 From 2002 to 2006, Mitchell was a member of the international violin show Barrage.
 He performed with the group in theatres and at festivals, special events, and major corporate events across North America, Asia, Europe, and the South Pacific.
 Mitchell is a featured soloist in Barrage’s full length concert film Vagabond Tales.

 Mitch was the original violinist in Tokyo DisneySea’s fifth anniversary special production Cape Cod Step Out (2006–2007) in Tokyo, Japan.
-He also performed mandolin with the Cape Cod Irish Band at Tokyo DisneySea, providing live atmosphere music throughout the park during the year-long anniversary celebrations.
+He also performed mandolin with the Cape Cod Irish Band at Tokyo DisneySea, providing live atmosphere music throughout the park during the year-long fifth anniversary celebrations.

 Mitchell played violin and accordion as the sole musician in Toronto based Roseneath Theatre’s Spirit Horse (2008–2009).
 A North American adaptation of British playwright Greg Bank’s Tir na nÓg, Mitch appeared with Spirit Horse in theatres, schools, and festivals across Canada and the United States.